GobboJ/GhidraMetricsToolkit/README.md

-# Ghidra Metrics
+# GhidraMetrics

-This Ghidra plugin provides a set of Software Metrics.
+GhidraMetrics is a Ghidra plugin that provides a collection of Software Metrics.

 All the metrics can be computed through the GUI as well as through the script, even in headless mode.

 ## Installing